 Results

-The below figures 5-3 to 5-11 show the received power spectral density (PSD) in dBm/MHz at the RLAN GS and the DA2GC AS and the resulting interference-to-noise ratio (I/N) compared to the different thresholds of both systems at aircraft altitudes of 3000 and 10.000 meters.
-Figures 5-12and 5-13 show the PSD at an RLAN AP receiver input, depending on the aircraft elevation relative to the victim RLAN.
-Considering an aircraft approaching at an altitude of 3000 meters (Figure 5-12), it can be observed that the protection criterion of the RLAN receiver will be exceeded by a wide margin (up to 24 dB).
-Figure 5-13 shows the situation, when the aircraft is approaching at an altitude of 10000 meters.
-Severe interference at the RLAN can still be observed.
+The below Figure 24Figure 30 show the received power spectral density (PSD) in dBm/MHz at the RLAN GS and the DA2GC AS and the resulting interference-to-noise ratio (I/N) compared to the different thresholds of both systems at aircraft altitudes of 3000 and 10.000 meters.
+RLANs equipped with omnidirectional antenna and directional antenna were considered.
+Figure 31 and Figure 32 show the PSD at an RLAN AP receiver input, depending on the aircraft elevation relative to the victim RLAN.
+Severe interference at the RLAN can be observed at aircraft altitudes of 3000 m and 10000 m.

-Impact on outdoor RLANs from BDA2GC AS (Aircraft Station)
+Impact on outdoor RLANs from DA2GC Aircraft Station

 By considering the AS at 3 000 m the protection criterion for the RLAN receiver will be exceeded significantly.
 Even at 10 000 m severe interference at the RLAN receiver will be caused.